 Discovering our Food System (DFS) — Department of Horticulture, Cornell University — An interdisciplinary, community-based exploration of the people and processes that shape our food system.
 DFS will help youth better understand what the food system means to them, how it affects their community and their health, and ways in which they can influence the food system.

-Towards a Sustainable Agriculture — Center for Integrated Agricultural Systems, University of Wisconsin, Madison — The curriculum is divided into five module.
+Towards a Sustainable Agriculture — Center for Integrated Agricultural Systems, University of Wisconsin, Madison — The curriculum is divided into five modules.
 Each module is designed to be taught in as little as 5 hours of class time (or one week).

 The Whole Plate: A Return to Real Food — A four unit nutrition and food based curriculum based on work done at Youth Initiative High School in Viroqua, WI.
 This curriculum could be adopted in a Family and Consumer Science class.
 Explore the science and health of foods from a whole systems perspective.